WPIX: News operation

 On October 11, 2010, newly appointed news director Bill Carey instituted controversial format changes for the newscasts in an attempt to boost the station's ratings.
 Carey made the newscasts flashier than they had previously been; Kaity Tong and Jim Watkins were replaced as anchors of the weeknight 10 p.m. broadcasts by Jodi Applegate, and multiple commentators and an edgy graphics and music package were introduced.
 The revamped newscast's first week was not well received by most viewers or critics, with the station fielding numerous complaints through phone calls, emails and Facebook comments, as well as a scathing review in the Daily News.
-A Facebook page was created calling for Tong and Watkins's return to the 10pm news.
+A Facebook page was created calling for Tong and Watkins's return to the 10 pm news.
 WPIX's sports department was shut down in March 2011, with sports segments being reduced to a two-minute feature presented by the station's news anchors.
-In September 2011, WPIX relieved Watkins of his duties as weekend anchor, replacing him with Tong (who now solo anchors the 5 and 10 p.m. newscasts on Saturdays and Sundays).
+In September 2011, WPIX relieved Watkins of his duties as weekend anchor, replacing him with Tong (who now solo anchors the 5, 6 and 10 p.m. newscasts on Saturdays and Sundays).
 By late 2011, the station's newscast ratings would fall to last place.
 Carey, who stepped down on October 3, 2012, was replaced as news director by Mark Effron in April 2013.

 On September 12, 2011, WPIX restored an early evening newscast to its weeknight schedule with the debut of an hour-long 5 p.m. broadcast, which was originally aimed at women between the ages of 18 and 49.
 On December 19, 2012, Jodi Applegate left WPIX, to prepare for the birth of her child through a gestational surrogate.
-Morning anchor Tamsen Fadal was later named her replacement; the station later restored a two-anchor format with the hiring of WNBC sports anchor Scott Stanford as Fadal's co-anchor on the 5pm and 10pm newscasts in September 2013.
+Morning anchor Tamsen Fadal was later named her replacement; the station later restored a two-anchor format with the hiring of WNBC sports anchor Scott Stanford as Fadal's co-anchor on the 5 pm and 10 pm newscasts in September 2013.
 In March 2014, WPIX hired consumer reporter Arnold Diaz (who was fired by WNYW two months earlier due to the shutdown of its consumer investigative unit) to head up a new four-person investigative unit.
-On April 5, 2014, WPIX moved its weekend early evening newscast one hour earlier, from 6 to 5 p.m.
+On April 5, 2014, WPIX moved its weekend early evening newscast one hour earlier, from 6 to 5 pm.